Buckingham Palace, the London residence of Her Majesty The Queen, is one of the few working royal palaces remaining in the world today.

 The Summer Opening at Buckingham Palace gives you the chance to see inside and explore the lavishly furnished State Rooms and walk through the gardens which are as stunning as the building.

-The State Rooms at Buckingham Palace are open to the public this year from Monday, 24 July to Sunday, 1 October 2017.
+The State Rooms at Buckingham Palace are open to the public this year from Saturday, 21 Julyto Sunday, 30 September 2018.

 Your tour of the State Rooms begins at the Grand Entrance which is normally reserved for foreign ambassadors and diplomats, and there is a lot to see.